Edible-nest swiftlet: Behavior

-It measures about 6 cm across with a depth of 1.5 cm and a weight of about 14 grams.
+A nest typically measures about 6 cm across with a depth of 1.5 cm and a weight of about 14 grams.
 Two white, oval, non-glossy eggs are laid.

-At breeding colonies, the bird emits high-pitched and burbling calls.
+At breeding colonies, the birds emit high-pitched and burbling calls.
 They also emit a rattling call used for echolocation, which enables them to look for their nesting sites in the darkness of caves.

 Threats and conservation

 The nest used in bird's nest soup is composed entirely of saliva.
 The soup is made by soaking and steaming the nests in water.
 It is said to improve kidney health, reduce phlegm, and to be an aphrodisiac.
 The nests can fetch high prices and many colonies are harvested commercially.